kilean20/kilean20.github.io/_posts/2021-09-23-bifidel_GPvsNN.md

 # 4. Conclusion

-We constructed the bi-fidelity model using *Bagging* NNs in a Bayesian way and compared it with the bi-fidelity gaussian process.
+I constructed the bi-fidelity model using *Bagging* NNs in a Bayesian way and compared it with the bi-fidelity gaussian process.
+I experimented them on a regression problem over a toy model and observed that the bi-fidelity model prediction outperform the single fidelity model.
+I also find that naive application of *Bagging* NN is not enough for *epistemic* uncertainty quantification in this toy model where the target function consists of high frequency spectrum.
+I suspect that the problem is due to the freuqency bias of NN.
+I will cover this problem in a separate post.

+*Thank you, please contact me to leave any comments or questions*

 # References